 The Vice Presidential Office

 The person who worked with President Nguyen Van Thieu in the Independence Palace was Vice President Nguyen Cao Ky.
-He had been trained in the air force centers in the US and France and used to be a Prime Minister and President of the Central Executive Committee before becoming the Vice President of the Republic of Vietnam.
+He had been trained in the Air Force centers in the US and France and used to be a Prime Minister and President of the Central Executive Committee before becoming the Vice President of the Republic of Vietnam.
 His office was just opened to tourists in 2016.
 The painting of the beautiful woman hanging on the wall in this room is Madame Tuyet Mai, the Vice President’s wife.

 3. The Third Floor